Psypher1/speaker-rider/README.md

 \*If you are a regional and/or smaller conference with a limited budget and relatively cheap attendee tickets (<=$200/day), we can discuss omitting this requirement.

-### COVID Safety

-Any event venue should comply with local, state, and federal COVID restrictions, including any mask and vaccine requirements.

 ### Speaking Fees and Honorariums

-Since speaking at events helps me promote myself and my projects, I do not generally require a speaking fee or an honorarium.
+Since speaking at events like yours is a large part of my job, I do not generally require a speaking fee or an honorarium.
 This is especially true for non-profits, community events, or events where the cost of attending is heavily reduced.

-For large-scale corporate events where the organizing company stands to make a profit or private internal corporate events, my fee is negotiable based on the size of the event and whether I am a keynote speaker.
+For large-scale, corporate event where the organizing company stands to make a profit, or private internal corporate events: in both of these cases, my fee is negotiable based on the size of the event and whether or not I am a keynote speaker.
 If I am being paid, all other speakers should be paid as well.

+---

 ## This Rider